julianoborba/Wifi-Pineapple-Wardriving/README.md

 once your mobile device is connected to the WiFi pineapple's managment AP you navigate to https://pineappleIP:8000/ from your phone and allow location tracking.

+**you must run the webserver and get data before running the scan**

 #### How do I stop it?

 You can just stop the files with ctrl+c, the pineapple scan will be stopped automatically and the wardriving data will be saved to wardriveData.kml.